 Next door, to the south, is another equally important building known as Vihara Pra Sasada.
 This building has two rooms and gets it’s name from the famous Buddha image located inside.
 The Pra Sasada, situated in the front room, facing east, was cast in the same period as the Pra Buddha Jinarat and Pra Buddha Jinasiha, the latter being the principle Buddha image in the chapel of Wat Bowonniwet.
 All three images were, at one time, situated in the same monastery, Wat Pra Sri Ratana Maha Dhatu, in Phitsanuloke province.
 Directly in front of the Pra Sasada Buddha image is a beautiful seated green-stone Buddha believed to be from the Dvaravadi period (Mon period).

 The smaller room to the back hosts an equally beautiful reclining Buddha, known as Pra Saiya.
-Prince Mongkut discovered this image abandoned at Wat Pra Pai Luang, Phisanulok province, and had it moved to Wat Bowonniwet in 1847.
+Prince Mongkut discovered this image at Wat Pra Pai Luang, Phisanulok province, and had it moved to Wat Bowonniwet in 1847.
+After moving the Buddha Jinasiha to its present position in the ordination hall, the prince placed this reclining Buddha on the spot the Jinasiha once maintained.
 Prince Damrong Rajanuparp, Thai Historian and son of King Mongkut, writes in Tamnan Phra Buddharup Samkan (Legends of Important Buddha Images) ‘this reclining Buddha image exels all others in beauty.’

 Next Pra Tamnak Lang